ritchie46/ritchievink.com/content/post/expectation_maximization.md

 {{< figure src="/img/post-24-em/fitted_gmm.png" title="Optimized Gaussian Mixture Model." >}}

 As we can see.
 We have a reasonable fit.
 The black dashed lines show the original data generating Gaussians.
-The blue and the orange Gaussian are the result of our parameter search.
+The blue and the orange Gaussians are the result of our parameter search.

 # General Expectation Maximization
 Above we've shown EM in relation to GMMs.
 However, EM can be applied in a more general sense to a wider range of algorithms.
-We noted earlier that we cannot optimize the log likelihood directly because we haven't observed $Z$.
-It turns out that we can find a lower bound to the log likelihood function, which we can optimize.
+We noted earlier that we cannot optimize the log-likelihood directly because we haven't observed $Z$.
+It turns out that we can find a lower bound to the log-likelihood function, which we can optimize.

-In the figure below, we see the intuition behind optimizing a lower bound on the log likelihood.
+In the figure below, we see the intuition behind optimizing a lower bound on the log-likelihood.
 A lower bound $g$ of $f$ exists if $g(x) \leq f(x)$ for all $x$ in its domain.

 {{< figure src="/img/post-24-em/lower_bound_functions.png" title="Iteratively maximizing a lower bound of $\ell(\theta)$." >}}

 ## Jensen's inequality
-How do we obtain a lower bound function of the log likelihood?
+How do we obtain a lower bound function of the log-likelihood?
 Jensen's inequality theorem states that for every strictly concave function $f$ (i.e. $f^{\prime\prime} < 0$ for the whole domain range $x$) applied on a random variable $X$:

 **Jensen's inequality:**
 $$ E[f(X)] \leq f(E[X]) $$

 This inequality will be an equality if and only if $X = E[X]$ with probability 1.
-In other words if $X$ is a constant.
+In other words, if $X$ is a constant.

 **Jensen's equality:**
 $$ E[f(X)] = f(E[X]) \text{ iff } X = E[X]$$

 Below we'll get some intuition for the theorem.
-We define a range of $x := (0, 15)$, take log as our function $f(x)$ and computer the lhs and rhs of Jensens inequality.
+We define a range of $x := (0, 15)$, take $\log$ as our function $f(x)$ and compute the **lhs** and **rhs** of Jensens inequality.
 For plotting purposes, the theorem is applied on the full range $(0, 15)$, where we would normally apply it to samples from a probability distribution.

 ``` python
 x = np.linspace(1, 15)